SCENE 01 / SOUND RECORDIST TEAM

 Full sound departments scaled to Korean productions

-Here is how this works in practice.
 A complete production-sound teams in Korea pivots around the sound mixer, with boom and utility positions added as the script and shooting plan demand.
 We assemble teams that have credits across Studio Dragon, JTBC and Tving drama series, CJ ENM features and global co-productions shot through The DMC hub, Paju Studio Cube and Namyangju Studio Tricky.

-Here is the breakdown.
 Right-sizing the teams is the harder skill.
 A two-handed documentary crew (mixer plus utility) can hold a vérité shoot together, while a Korean feature on six wireless channels with playback needs a full three-position team and dedicated RF tech.
 We confirm crew composition within twenty-four hours, hold scene matching across multi-week schedules.

 Arrange replacement cover with proper handoff if illness or scheduling forces a change.
 Post linkage is part of the team brief: mixers know whether the project is heading to Live Tone Studio, Sound Tribe Korea, Mediaslash, Tigertail Sound or CJ Powercast, and record with that site's workflow in mind.
-All teams are insured under Korean production liability and qualify for K-content cash rebate-eligible shoots.
+All teams are insured under Korean production liability and qualify for K-content cash rebates-eligible shoots.

 FAQ